cafalchio/checkers_game/README.md

 #### Author: Matheus Cafalchio

 The Checker's Game is a game that consists of a board with 64 squares, 32 of which are occupied by 16 black and 16 white pieces.
 The pieces are placed in the 12 squares closest to each player.
 The objective of the game is to capture all the opponent's pieces or to block them so that they cannot move.
+There are many variations of the game.
+The rules implemented in this project are based on the international rules but using a 8x8 board.
+The game code was developed in javascript and the interface was developed in HTML and CSS.

+<a href="https://cafalchio.github.io/checkers_game/" rel="nofolow">Visit and play the live version of the game here</a>

 <!-- responsive image -->